ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-design-story-v2.md

 ---
-name: New Design Story Template - v2
+name: UI Design Story Template - v2
 about: Use this template when creating any new GUI Design Story
 title: 'GUI : Design : (Add story title here)'
 labels: GUI, UI Design, Milestone Tgt